OMerkel/python_testing_cov_gherkin/README.md

 # The Gherkin Part in the Code Comments

-Gherkin language can be used e.g. to describe test sepcifications or acceptance criteria.
+Gherkin language can be used e.g. to describe test specifications or acceptance criteria.
 Gherkin is a language with just a few keywords actually.
 Typical keywords used to start a line with are